 REDOIL is a grassroots Alaska Native group in Alaska states.
 Faith Gemmill tells it like it is.
 Global warming is impacting Indigenous people in Alaska right now.
 The ice is melting, lives are being threatened, there are emergency evacuations, coastal people are having to move inland (forced relocation).
 Who cares?
 How were the Indigenous people treated at COP21?
 Join us to hear what Faith has to say to leaders of the world about not having the luxury of time anymore, about keeping it in the ground and so much more.
 She is passionate, informed and has solutions.
-This show made possible due to the generous support of the Chapman Automotive Group.

 Join us for the first of our five-part series spotlighting women leading the charge to address global warming.
 We believe there is no better moment to accelerate the cause of gender equality around the world, than by raising the voices of brilliant women who are creating positive change by doing the good thing for the planet.